stablestud/adsorber/README.md

 * `-h,  --help`

 #### `adsorber disable {options}`:
-Completely remove changes made by Adsorber and disable all its background tasks (schedulers).
+Completely disable all background tasks (schedulers) and remove changes made by Adsorber.

 The command will:
 * disable all schedulers (systemd, cronjob)